k-kuroguro/vs-knowledge-notes/README.md

 ## View Mode
 View mode is for reading only.
 File is added read-only attribute and markdown file is opened as preview.

 To preview markdown, you can use vscode standard or [Markdown Preview Enhanced](https://marketplace.visualstudio.com/items?itemName=shd101wyy.markdown-preview-enhanced).
-See (Settings)[#Settings].
+See [Settings](#Settings).

 # Tags
 ![Tag Explorer](./img/tag_explorer.png)

 You can set tags for your notes.
 The tags you set will be displayed in the side menu.

 You can set the tag as follows.